BryanEugene/Deep-Learning/README.md

 The goal is to build and evaluate neural network models to achieve high accuracy for both classification problems.

 ## 📊 Datasets
 - **Human Activity Recognition**: The dataset consists of accelerometer readings to classify human activities such as walking, sitting, and running.
-[Download the dataset here](https://drive.google.com/file/d/1ciwzKIPl1n7otcWQTYVX-j1k3TYmVeGL/view?usp=sharing).
+[Download the accelerometer_data.csv dataset here](https://drive.google.com/file/d/1ciwzKIPl1n7otcWQTYVX-j1k3TYmVeGL/view?usp=sharing).
 - **Pneumonia Detection**: The dataset includes grayscale chest X-ray images categorized as either 'Normal' or 'Pneumonia'.
-[Download the dataset here](https://drive.google.com/file/d/1ciwzKIPl1n7otcWQTYVX-j1k3TYmVeGL/view?usp=sharing).
+[Download the dataset parkinson_xray.zip here](https://drive.google.com/file/d/1ciwzKIPl1n7otcWQTYVX-j1k3TYmVeGL/view?usp=sharing).

 > 📥 **Note**: Please download the datasets from the provided links and place them in the respective directories.